diana-heredia/parota/README.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/0/05/Cruz_de_Huanacaxtle.jpg">

 ### Ethnobotanical Encounters
-The rich descriptions of ayahuasca ceremonies we know today have been written in the last four decades or so.
+The rich descriptions of ayahuasca ceremonies we know today have been written in the last five decades or so.
 Yet the few materials that document early encounters with the brew reveal the longstanding religious and intellectual barriers that prevented outsiders from understanding Indigenous knowledge and their worldview.

 <param ve-knightlab-timeline
        source="1uQHhaag3mNkvi1O-p56_BTkNnA16dXGOsw3aIazunnw"